ChilliCream/graphql-platform/website/src/docs/bananacakepop/v2/apis/client-registry.md

 >        .AddGraphQLServer()
 >        .AddQueryType<Query>()
 >        .AddBananaCakePopServices() // Connect to the client registry
->        .UsePersistedQueryPipeline(); // Enable the persisted query pipeline
+>        .UsePersistedOperationPipeline(); // Enable the persisted operation pipeline
 > }
 > ```
 >